-The Show Groups feature allows you to display the order of your student panels by simply clicking on a group colour.
+The Show Groups feature allows you to display the order of your student panels by simply clicking on a group color.
 To do this:

-- simply click on the group colour you wish to sort by, directly from any of the student panels in the group.
+- simply click on the group color you wish to sort by, directly from any of the student panels in the group.

 Sort by Online/Offline

 Teachers can also sort students in Highlights by whether the student is online.
 This allows teachers to either focus only on students that are currently online (removing absent students, for example) or to quickly identify students who are offline.